- Level 2 Apprenticeship in Bricklaying - Maidstone

 Why choose MidKent College?

 An apprenticeship with MidKent College will equip you with all of the skills you need to become a qualified construction trades professional.
-Our apprenticeship advisers can also help you to find an apprenticeship vacancy with a local employer – check out the latest vacancies available now.

 We work with trusted local employers to ensure that what you learn on your apprenticeships is relevant, up-to-date and accurate.